x89/Shreddit/README.md

 1. Open your Reddit application preferences by clicking [here](https://www.reddit.com/prefs/apps/).
 2. Add a new application.
 It doesn't matter what it's named, but calling it "shreddit" makes it easier to remember.
 3. Select "script".
-4. Redirect URL does not matter, so enter something like http://127.0.0.1:8080
+4. Redirect URL does not matter for script applications, so enter something like http://127.0.0.1:8080
 5. Once created, you should see the name of your application followed by 14 character string.
 Enter this 14 character string as your `client_id`.
 6. Copy the 27 character "secret" string into the `client_secret` field.